-One of the reasons to include an additional sub-case (Case 3.1) in Case 3 was to see if we can use well tests from the beginning of the field operation for VFM purposes without a need of MPFM installation.
+As for the sub-cases of Case 3, we see the tendency of the error decline as the training set increases.
+An additional sub-case (Case 3.1) in Case 3 was included to see if we can use well tests from the beginning of the field operation for VFM purposes without a need of MPFM installation.
 As we can see from Table 3 the error in Case 3.1 is relatively large in comparison with the MPFM while with the new data obtained the error becomes comparable.
-Thus, potentially the combination of the well testing performed in a stepwise choke opening manner with GB VFM can be used as a standalone solution.
+Thus, potentially the combination of the well testing performed in a step-wise choke opening manner with GB VFM can be used as a standalone solution.
 However, at the initial production phase the accuracy can be low.
 One solution for this problem can be performing longer and more rigorous well tests for the initial stage with reducing well test complexity as the time evolves.

-One should also notice that the training was done without validation and test datasets, so that even well fitted algorithm produced good results.
-In a real case, the well tests measurements may not have such a good accuracy as in the considered case, so that an overfitted model may give worse predictions than the presented ones.
-In this case, obtaining more data from well testing and using it as a validation/test datasets can be a solution.
+Even though we observed that the errors in Case 3 are comparable with MPFM, one should notice that the training was done without validation and test datasets, so that even well a fitted algorithm produced good results.
+In a real case, the well tests measurements may not have such a good accuracy as in the considered case and may have more noise both in variables (pressure and temperature measurements) and flowrate measurements, so that an overfitted model will most likely give worse predictions than the presented ones.
+In this case, obtaining more data from well testing and using it as a validation/test datasets can be a solution to control model overfitting.